 I can never be too prepared.
 You better believe if someone needs something, I usually have it in my trusty back pack.
 It’s possible you can be in the hot sun for 3-7 hours, you want to be prepared.
-Here is what will be in my backpack this festival season.
+Here is what I always carry with me.

 Other things to pack: